 Nave, G.K., & Ross, S.D.
 (2018) “Global phase space structures in a model of passive descent.”
 Under review.
 Preprint available on arxiv:1804.05099

 Rapid approximation of attracting and repelling regions of a flow

 In any system which can be represented as a system of Ordinary Differential Equations (ODEs), there may be underlying, lower-dimensional structures which govern the system’s behavior, providing the skeleton of the flow.
 These attracting and repelling curves may be challenging and computationally expensive to compute.
 We introduce a new technique for approximating such curves based on the instantaneous repulsion or attraction of each trajectory.

 Peer-reviewed journal articles

 Nave, G.K., & Ross, S.D.
-Phase space structures for gliding and falling bodies.
+Global phase space structures in a model of passive descent.
 In preparation.